Best 30 MPH Electric Scooters (We Tested Them All)

 To help you moderate this power, the stars of the show are the Sine Wave controller and ergonomic thumb throttle.
 While some controllers give you an instantaneous hit of power as soon as you touch the throttle, others – like the one found in the Cruiser – smooth the power delivery.
 A good way to think about this is to compare the controllers to an on/off light switch and a dimmer dial.
 While the former makes a room go from pitch black to being filled with light in an instant, the latter gradually increases the light level.
 The result is a responsive throttle that promises a controlled acceleration rate.

 The same level of control can be found in its 140 mm semi-hydraulic disc brakes.
 This setup is rare to see in Cruiser’s price class.
-From 15 mph, you’ll come to a stop in just 2.6 meters.
+From 15 mph, I came to a stop in just 2.6 meters.
 This is a huge improvement on the braking power demonstrated by its predecessor (3.4 meters).

 Another improvement comes in the form of its 10-inch tubeless car-grade tires that are now self-healing.
-With a front-on profile that boasts perfect curvature, you can lean into corners and carve in style while maintaining traction.
+With a front-on profile that boasts perfect curvature, I was able to confidently lean into corners and carve in style while maintaining traction.

 Alongside the front coils and rear shocks, the Cruiser serves up a suspension package that makes riding on roads a smooth experience.